platformatic/undici-slicer-interceptor/README.md

 ## Setting Headers

-The interceptor supports two ways to define headers: using the `headers` object or the `cacheControl` parameter (for backward compatibility).
+The interceptor uses the `headers` object to define headers to be applied to responses.

 ### Using the Headers Object